Distance learning has been taking over traditional classroom education for years now. This process has advanced and quickened due to the pandemic.

 Flexibility in Time and Space

-When you study at home, you get rid of less obvious expenses such as parking, gas, cafes etc. These may seem inconsequential, but they do add up in the end.
-Eliminating such small charges will save you a fortune in the long-term.
+When you study at home, you get rid of less obvious expenses such as parking, gas, cafés, etc. These may seem inconsequential, but they do add up in the end.
+Eliminating such small charges will save you a fortune in the long term.

 Higher Educational Value

 Let’s take webinars as an example of e-learning.
 With them, it does not matter where you sit in the classroom: you can hear your teacher just as well as hundreds of your peers.
-It does not matter what eyesight you’ve got: teachers will usually share screen with presentations and all the supplemental materials.
+It does not matter what eyesight you’ve got: teachers will usually share the screen with presentations and all the supplemental materials.

-Cons of Distance Learning
+Cons of Distance Learning for Students

 Despite all the amazing advantages, e-learning is not devoid of drawbacks.
 Here are some of them:

-- Student isolation
+- Student isolation.

-- Danger of procrastination
+- Lack of practice.

-- Lack of validity
+- Lack of validity.